 - Bank statements from the past two months

 - W2s and 1099s from the past two years

 - Personal tax returns from the past two years

-Cornerstone seeks to put a personal touch on the home loan process by providing loan officers and client support that anticipate the needs of borrowers.
+Cornerstone offers a variety of loans from conventional to government-backed options.
+It seeks put a personal touch on the home loan process by providing loan officers and client support to anticipate the needs of borrowers.

 But it only offers service in Missouri, Illinois, California, Ohio, Kansas, Florida, Texas, Utah and South Carolina.
 Explore your options with lendersif you live outside these states.